Investigating the role of nuclear parameters in Neutron Star oscillations: a model comparison: Preliminary studies

-that the crust-core matching may result in uncertainties in the NS radii up to 30\% \cite{Fortin_2016,Fortin_2017}.
+Next, we perform a detailed study of the sensitivity of the NS mass, radius, dimensionless tidal deformability and frequency of $f-$mode oscillations, to the higher-order parameters i.e., $K_{sym},Q_{sat},Z_{sat},Q_{sym}, Z_{sym}$ as well as Landau effective mass.
+For this, we calculate the $\beta$-equilibrated EoS within the MM framework for the $npe\mu$ matter in the NS core.
+As Meta-model is a non-relativistic model, the core EoS may become acausal at high density.
+To circumvent this unphysical scenario, we limit the core EoS up to a certain density beyond which the causality principle no longer holds, while also ensuring that the symmetry energy remains positive for all considered densities.
+Though some non-relativistic crust EoSs such as SLy4 and BPS are available, it is well known that the crust-core matching may result in uncertainties in the NS radii up to 30\% \cite{Fortin_2016,Fortin_2017}.
 For this work in MM, we use the publicly available $\texttt{CUTER}$ code~\cite{Davis_2024} to construct the NS crust EoS corresponding to the NS core EoS in a thermodynamically consistent way and obtain a unified EoS.
-Solving the TOV equations described in Sec.~\ref{sec:structure}, we calculate the mass and radius of the NS.
-The $f-$mode frequency is obtained using the Cowling approximation, as described in Sec.~\ref{sec:oscillation_modes}.
+Solving the TOV equations described in Section~\ref{sec:structure}, we calculate the mass and radius of the NS.
+The $f-$mode frequency is obtained using the Cowling approximation, as described in Section~\ref{sec:oscillation_modes}.
 The effects of variation of higher-order parameters as well as the Landau effective mass on mass-radius, tidal deformability, and $f-$mode frequency are shown in Figures~\ref{fig: MR_var_MM}, \ref{fig: tidaldeform_var_MM}, and \ref{fig: fmode_var_MM} respectively.
 All higher-order parameters influence NS radius, tidal deformability, and $f-$ mode frequency.
 However, $Q_{sat}$ has a greater impact on $R_{1.4M_\odot}$ and $R_{2.0M_\odot}$ compared to the other parameters $Z_{sat}$ and $Z_{sym}$, which affect the radius for heavier NSs.
 The lower limit of $Q_{sym}$ uncertainty is unable to support a $2M_\odot$ NS.
 The radius and tidal deformability increase with increasing the value of the higher-order nuclear parameters, whereas the $f-$mode frequency decreases.
 Thus one can observe that the high-density behaviour in Meta-model is governed by all the higher-order parameters ($K_{sym}$, $Q_{sat}$, $Z_{sat}$, $Q_{sym}$, $Z_{sym}$).
 An important distinction in the Meta-model is that the uncertainty in the Landau effective nucleon mass does not have an appreciable impact on NS observables, unlike in the RMF model, where NS observables are highly sensitive to the Dirac effective nucleon mass.
-For the meta-model version of the chiral Hamiltonian H2, a comparable sensitivity study was performed by~\cite{Grams_2024}. \\
+For the meta-model version of the chiral Hamiltonian H2, a comparable sensitivity study was performed by~\cite{Grams_2024}.